 Thirdly, this ministry was received of the Lord Jesus, by an extraordinary call, a voice from heaven, and an inspiration of others that were ministerially to send him, and the special inspiration of his own soul, for apostolical qualifications.
 But do not ordinary ministers also receive their office from the Lord Jesus?
 Yes; and though the way of their reception differ, their obligation to finish their course is divine, as well as Paul's.
-Christ called Paul by himself, and by inspired prophets; and he calleth us by his qualifying grace, and by his stated law, (as the king maketh mayors and bailiffs of corporations by his charters,) wherein the ordainers and electors orderly determine of the recipient persons, and the ordainers ministerially invest them; but the office, power, and obligation is directly from the law of Christ.
-And if any breach or interruption should be made in human ordination and tradition, the law still standeth to direct men in the choice and investiture, and to confer authority, and to oblige, as well as the Holy Ghost, to give men the necessaries thereto.
+Christ called Paul by himself, and by inspired prophets; and he calleth us by his qualifying grace, and by his stated law, (asthe king maketh mayors and bailiffe of corporations by his determine charters,) wherein the ordainers and elector orderly. of the recipient persons, and the ordainers ministeri 'ally invest them; but the office, power, and obligation is directly nor from the law of Christ.
+And if any breach or interruption should be made in human ordination and tradition, the law still add standeth to direct men in the choice and investiture, and to conferent authorized nen the rity, and to oblige, as well as the Holy Ghost, to give in necessaries thereto.

-Therefore, as we receive our office from Christ, we must use it for Christ, and not for carnal self, nor as the servants of men; and we must use it according to the laws of Christ, whose laws soever shall gainsay them.
+Therefore, as we receive our office from Christ, we must race! to the for Christ, and not for carnal self, nor as the servants of the servants

-Fourthly, the finishing of Paul's course, is the bringing his work of Christianity and ministry to the desired joyful end.

-1. To the end of duration; not to be weary of well-doing, nor, having put his hand to Christ's plough, to look back and repent, nor forsake the warfare in which he was engaged.
+Fourthly, the finishing of Paul's course, is the bringing rework of Christianity and ministry to the desired joyful end.
+To the end of duration; not to be weary of well-doing, not having put his hand to Christ's plough, to look back and repent, nor forsake the warfare in which he was engaged.
 "He that endureth to the end shall be saved; and in due time we shall reap if we faint not."
 2. To the end of intention: 1.
 To do his own appointed work, that his grace being exercised and increased, he may be acceptable to God, and fit with joy to meet the Lord.
 2. To call and save sinners, and to build up saints, and to gather churches unto Christ, and edify them, and leave to all ages his doctrine and example, a certain word and powerful motive.
 3. To glorify Christ and God the Father in all this; not to sit warm in a reverend habit, for men to honour for the sake of the office and bare name of an apostle.